 The Performance Options window will open.
 Look in the "Advanced" tab and click on "Change" in the "Virtual Memory" section.

-The Virtual Memory window (the third window in the image below) will open.
+The Virtual Memory window will open (the third window in the image below).
 Uncheck the 'Automatically manage paging file size for all devices' option.
-You can assign a virtual memory for each disk you use.
+You can provide a virtual memory for each disk you use.

 Make sure you select drive C and select the "Custom Size" setting.